 Proper treatment is preferable-even if it requires expert consultation.
 "No treatment and referral to a more experienced surgeon are better than incomplete treatment by an inexperienced surgeon," says Ceana Nezhat, MD.
 "Not all GYN surgeons have the expertise to treat advanced endometriosis."
+Dr. Nezhat is Director of the Nezhat Medical Center and Medical Director of Training and Education at Northside Hospital, both in Atlanta, Georgia.

-Dr. Stratton agrees about the importance of thorough treatment of endometriosis at the time of diagnostic laparoscopy: "At the laparoscopy, the patient benefits if all potential sources of pain are investigated and addressed."
+Dr. Stratton agrees about the importance of thorough treatment of endometriosis at the time of diagnostic laparoscopy.
+"At the laparoscopy, the patient benefits if all potential sources of pain are investigated and addressed."
 At surgery, the surgeon should look for and treat any lesions suspicious for endometriosis, as well as any other finding that might contribute to pain, she says.
 "For example, routinely inspecting the appendix for endometriosis or other lesions, and removing affected appendices is reasonable; also, lysis and, where possible, excision of adhesions is an important strategy."